hburden/DAT255/README.md

 | 7 | **Release 5**: Bug fixes and polish |
 | 8 | Post-mortem report |

-*readability, consistency, documentation in the form of comments and good naming conventions
+*Among others: readability, consistency, stability, correctness, conciseness, documentation in the form of comments and good naming conventions.

 ## Examination